OnePlus rolls out Android 11 to the OnePlus Nord – all you need to know

 OnePlus is finally rolling out the first stable OxygenOS 11 release for the OnePlus Nord, which will upgrade the device to Android 11, and bring a bunch of extra features to boot.

-The OnePlus Nord is up there with the cream of the mobile mid-rangers: versatile, scoring highly against all of T3's key mobile review metrics, it's a great alternative to Apple's mid-range handset in form of the iPhone SE 2020 should you wish to steer clear of iOS.
+The OnePlus Nord is right up there with the cream of the mobile mid-rangers: versatile, scoring highly against all of T3's key mobile review metrics, it's a fantastic alternative to Apple's mid-range handset in form of the iPhone SE 2020 if you should wish to steer clear of iOS.

 T3 has often pondered long and hard over the OnePlus Nord, pitting it against the OnePlus 8 Pro, and trying to determine the best of the two models for a range of different users.
-It often comes down to budget, although this can prove difficult with the sweeping discount deals to be found online with the OnePlus Nord model.
+It often comes down to budget, although even this differentiator can prove difficult with the sweeping discount deals to be found online with the OnePlus Nord.

-- Xbox weighs in on Elden Ring reveal set for March event

 - Massive PS5 restock set for this week at Amazon, GAME, Currys and more